Privacy Policy

 - Automated technologies or interactions.
 As you interact with our website, we may automatically collect Technical Data about your equipment, browsing actions, and patterns.

 - Third parties or publicly available sources.
 We may receive personal data about you from various third parties and public sources.
+Specifically, for B2B direct marketing purposes, we may collect professional contact information (such as name, job title, company name, and corporate email address) from publicly available sources including company websites, professional networking platforms (e.g., LinkedIn), and public business registers.

 6. Legal Basis for Processing Personal Data